 Read about the export of medicines and access export application forms on the MHRA website or MHRA Export Section Enquiry Line on Telephone: 020 3080 6593.

-Anyone wishing to export controlled drugs will generally require licensing from the Home Office Drugs Branch.
+Anyone wishing to export controlled drugs will generally require licensing from the Home Office Drugs and Firearms Licensing Unit.
 Find out about export licenses for controlled drugs on the Home Office website.

 Imports of medicinal products